 Fast forward several years, I meet Hubby and, after all the usual stuff like buying our first home and marriage, our story continues through four years, two miscarriages and fertility treatment before holding our son in our arms.

 As soon as we received confirmation from the doctor we started trying for a sibling when Little Man was only six weeks old – knowing that it could take the same amount of time and the fact I was already loving motherhood.
 After six months of trying without medical help and a further six months of fertility treatment, naturopathy and acupuncture, we sadly experienced a chemical pregnancy and, a few months later, a third miscarriage.

 Following this we were advised by our OBGYN to take a break but I naturally conceived almost immediately and sadly lost the pregnancy in the first trimester.
 To say the loss hit us hard is an understatement and working through such profound grief as we tried to come to terms with losing two babies in such close proximity brought us to the decision to finally stop trying to fall pregnant.

 I threw myself into the gym and organising the house, I even started selling some of Little Mans baby stuff, then to our surprise I fell pregnant naturally – with twins!

 Fear of loss haunted the pregnancy as did a move interstate and finding a new OBGYN.
 I was monitored closely due to it being a multiple and high risk pregnancy.
-The girls arrived ten weeks premature via emergency C-section after Fenella’s placenta started separating and her water broke.
+The girls arrived ten weeks premature via emergency C-section after Little Red’s placenta started separating and her water broke.
 They spent time in NICU (Neonatal Intensive Care Unit) and continue to be monitored by a pediatrician and the outpatient NICU clinic.